Articles in this section

 • Publication scope

-• Shopify allows the addition of new publications but restricts the removal of any existing publications.
+• The GraphQL-based product flow allows the addition of new publications but restricts the removal of any existing publications.

 • You will need to re-authorize the Shopify connection to sync the scopes for new products and any additions to the scope for existing products.